 Sadly one of her other gifts was that she was very intuitive and she knew what other people expected of her.
 She did not like discord or conflict and so she began to mold herself into what was needed to bring harmony.
 On the few times that she struggled with that and tried to stand up for what she was feeling or thinking she quickly realized how dangerous that could be.
 So she became a chameleon.
 She learned to pay attention to her surroundings and discover ways to make things run smoothly, including how to solve problems quickly and to find easier solutions for what others were expecting, demanding, or asking for.

 This became a skill that she continued to develop all of her life which is how she so often found herself in leadership roles and jobs.
 Ones that really were all about helping others get the results they wanted and not really focused on what brought her joy.
 The part of those jobs that she loved was when she was able to help others.
 This was especially true if someone was struggling and feeling badly about their personal skills and abilities.
 It is not hard to see how this led to her getting her MBTI certification as a facilitator and became a Training and Development Professional.

 Her Creative Escape

-Her artwork was something that she only did part-time but was a big part of what helped her to stay in the corporate jungle for so long.
+Her artwork was something that she only did part-time but was a big part of what helped her to stay in the corporate jungle for so long, working longer hours than the usual 9 to 5.
 Creating art allowed her to deal with the need to put on a mask at work for 80% of the time when all she really wanted to do was help others.
 It helped her when she had to deal with: